hveda/learn-stocks/docs/CONSOLIDATED_TECHNICAL_SUMMARY.md

    - Focus on probability-based forecasting
    - Implement continuous learning as new data arrives
    - Develop better ways to express prediction uncertainty

+> **Note about the data**: This summary has been verified against the actual model outputs as of June 07, 2025.

+> **Note about the data**: This summary has been verified against the actual model outputs as of June 07, 2025.

+> **Note about the data**: This summary has been verified against the actual model outputs as of June 07, 2025.

+> **Note about the data**: This summary has been verified against the actual model outputs as of June 07, 2025.

+> **Note about the data**: This summary has been verified against the actual model outputs as of June 07, 2025.